gjwnsdud5076/Word2vec/README.md

-# Word2vec Implimentation with pythorch
+# Word2vec Implimentation with python

-this is pytorch implimentation of Word2vec
+this is python implimentation of Word2vec

 original paper : [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781)